imprabhatranjan/lets-Terraform-azure/README.md

 # lets-Terraform
-## terrraform for devops learning purpose.
+## Terrraform for devops learning purpose.

-we are learning terraform for production ready environment.
+We are learning terraform for production ready environment.